Schultztw/interview-project/terraform-getting-started.md

 $ terraform destroy
 ```

 Look for a message at the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
+Type "yes" and hit ENTER.
 Terraform will destroy the resources it had created earlier.

-##Next Steps
+## Next Steps

 In this guide, you learned how to download and install Terraform, and how to manually initialize an AWS resource.
 The next guide will show you [how to run Terraform in automation] (https://learn.hashicorp.com/terraform/development/running-terraform-in-automation).